 In questions that ask for evaluation of studies, in criterion A we assess to what extent is the response focused on the question.
-Responses that are generic, lack a focus on the specific question and seem as pre-prepared essays of relevance to the general topic (but not to evaluation of one or more studies) should be awarded [0].
+Responses that are generic, lack a focus on the specific question and seem as pre-prepared essays of relevance to the general topic of communication in personal relationships (but not to evaluation of one or more studies) should be awarded [0] for this criterion.
 If the response identifies which studies will be evaluated but there is also extra information that is not relevant or necessary for the specific question then [1] should be awarded.
-Responses that are clearly focused on evaluating one or more studies should gain [2].
+Responses that are clearly focused on evaluating one or more studies should be awarded [2].

-Marks awarded for criterion B should refer to definitions of terms and concepts relating to research studies.
-Overall this could include some knowledge of the topic but more specifically knowledge and understanding related to research methods and ethics of chosen studies.
+Marks awarded for criterion B should refer to definitions of terms and concepts.
+Overall this could include some knowledge of topic but more specifically knowledge and understanding related to research methods and/or ethics of chosen studies.